faniabdullah/premierLeague--lite/README.md

 ## Features
 * **Available offline**,
-You can still access the web without internet connection (make sure you've already load the web for atleast 1 time before)
+You can still access the web without internet connection (make sure you've already load the web for atleast 1 time before).

 * **Save favorite team**,
-you can save your favorite team with one click, your favorites will be shown on the favorite tab (Love icon on the top right)
+you can save your favorite team with one click, your favorites will be shown on the favorite tab (Love icon on the top right).

 * **Dark - Light Mode**,
-You can change the dark / light theme
+You can change the dark / light theme.

 ## Built with
 * [Materialize CSS](https://materializecss.com/)